karrot-dev/35c3-foodsaving-talk/index.md

 ???

-This was our talk!
+This was our presentation!

-If you're intrigued, you can visit us at our assembly.
+If you're intrigued, you can visit us at our assembly in Hall 2.
-You can recognize it by the "Kanthaus" sign in Hall 2.
+You can recognize it by the "Kanthaus" sign.

 We also have various resources in the internet.
 - Our community forum on community.foodsaving.world